 Yes.
 While not specifically designed as a full credit high school curriculum, our course can provide the foundation.
-For example, for a half-credit high school elective, we'd recommend completing 2 levels of this course (Level B is scheduled for release late Summer 2018) and then requiring several independent electronics and programming projects to be completed along with a research assignment (such as researching a scientist in the electronics or computer programming areas).
-We anticipate releasing Levels C and D in late 2018 and spring 2019 allowing a full credit high school course to be constructed.
+For example, for a half-credit high school elective, we'd recommend completing 2 levels of this course and then requiring several independent electronics and programming projects to be completed along with a research assignment (such as researching a scientist in the electronics or computer programming areas).
+We anticipate releasing Levels C and D in 2019 allowing a full credit high school course to be constructed.

 How long are the lessons?

-Each lesson generally takes 45-60 minutes.
-This will depend a bit upon the lesson and how intuitively the student learns the new skills.
+Each lesson generally takes 45-60 minutes for Level A and 60-90 minutes for Level B. This will depend a bit upon the lesson and how intuitively the student learns the new skills.
 We encourage all students to take their time and work methodically through each lesson.
 We'd also recommend additional time be available, especially as the student progresses, for experimenting with their new skills.

 How often should we do lessons?

 Each level contains 18 lessons and we recommend 1-3 lessons a week depending on how motivated the student is.
-Level A is available now and we anticipate Level B will be available late summer 2018.
-Levels C and D will be available in late 2018 and spring 2019.
-For a late elementary or middle school student, completing 1-2 lessons a week over 1-2 years would be appropriate.
-For a high school student, we'd recommend 2-3 lessons a week for a single year.
+Level A and Level B are available now and we anticipate Levels C and D will be available in Spring and Fall 2019.
+For a middle school student, completing 1-2 lessons a week over 1-2 years would be appropriate.
+For a high school student, we'd recommend 2-3 lessons a week to complete two levels in one semester or four levels in a school year.

 Are the kit and curriculum reusable for other children?